Dying to Get to Heaven

 Maybe this gift of being human isn't so bad.
 Maybe something more sublime than the illusion of Heaven is here in this present moment with all of its disappointment and pain and suffering.

 On a recent trip to the Yucatan, I visited several cenotes.
 Cenotes are sinkholes or caves usually found in limestone formations that fill with ground and rain water.
 For the Maya, cenotes were entrances to Xibalba, the underworld.
 At one of the cenotes I visited, some of the guests ascended a high platform where they'd grab a vine to swing and drop into the pool below.
 I felt some trepidation when it was my turn.
-I imagined death was something like this, a plunge into XIbalba.
+I imagined death was something like this, a plunge into Xibalba.
 The platform upon which I stood was solid, safe.
 I wanted to savor the experience and embraced my fear.
 I relaxed fully into the present moment as I grabbed the rope, swung over the abyss, and let go.
 I did this several times until my fear was extinguished.
-I hope to die like this.
+I train to die fearlessly.

 I pause in my reveries and peer outside my window.
 White clouds canvas the pale blue sky.
 The trees are skeletal and bare.
 A songbird flitters by.
 A half eaten banana sits on my desk.
 It is all so beautiful, so simple.